Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Forget the overly matched look—it’s time to experience mixed style.
-Creating a mix of furniture styles, patterns and colors is fresh and on trend but it can also be tricky to do.
-It takes a few secrets from the pros to mix vintage, modern, ethnic and traditional styles so your room looks coordinated rather than confusing.
+Creating a mix of furniture styles, patterns, and fresh and on-trend colors can be tricky to do.
+It takes a few secrets from the pros to mix vintage, modern, ethnic and traditional styles, so your room looks coordinated rather than confusing.

-Mixing takes some practice but it makes the decorating experience much more enjoyable.
-This loose style serves as the great equalizer in interior design.
-A mixed style snubs its nose at the rules by blending old with new, cheap with pricey, bold with subtle and classic with trendy.
+Mixing takes some practice, but it makes the decorating experience much more enjoyable.
+This loose style serves as a great equalizer in interior design.
+A mixed style snubs its nose at the rules by blending old with new, cheap with pricey, bold with subtle, and classic with trendy.

-Many different interior design styles exist but few fit into just one category.
-More and more people are favoring a mixed style to play off their existing furnishings and incorporate new pieces.
-Combine what you have on hand with something completely new and unexpected gives you license to invent a uniquely tailored style for your home.
+Many different interior design styles exist, but few fit into just one category.
+More and more people favour a mixed style to play off their existing furnishings and incorporate new pieces.
+Combining what you have on hand with something completely new and unexpected gives you the license to invent a uniquely tailored style for your home.

-Bohemian or Boho style is highly original, creative and eccentric.
-The term stems from Bohemia, a region of the Czech Republic and its ethnic wanderers who were referred to as “bohémien” in French.
+Bohemian or Boho style is highly original, creative, and eccentric.
+The term stems from Bohemia, a region of the Czech Republic and its ethnic wanderers referred to as “bohémien” in French.
 It grew to mean a tight-knit community of creative people living a socially unconventional lifestyle.

 Bohemian decorating transforms the ordinary into extraordinary by deftly mixing vintage and exotic furnishings that exude warmth and individuality.
-Initially Boho might be construed as overwhelming with its busy mixture of color, pattern and texture.
-At second glance it actually looks and feels downright soothing and cozy with its layers of fabric and deep rich colors.
+Initially, Boho might be construed as overwhelming with its busy mixture of color, pattern, and texture.
+At a second glance, it actually looks and feels downright soothing and cozy with its layers of fabric and deep rich colors.

-When choosing a Bohemian color scheme try to stick with jewel tones and earthy shades.
-For example, go daring with deep red, terracotta, indigo, aubergine or coffee for the walls.
-Avoid pastels, vivid colors and bright white.
-Add fabric wall hangings, window swags, art and mirrors.
-Bring in faded Persian, kilim or dhurrie rugs in coordinating colors to layer the floor.
+When choosing a Bohemian color scheme, try to stick with jewel tones and earthy shades.
+For example, go daring with deep red, terracotta, indigo, aubergine, or coffee for the walls.
+Avoid pastels, vivid colors, and bright white.
+Add fabric wall hangings, window swags, art, and mirrors.
+Bring faded Persian, kilim, or dhurrie rugs in coordinating colors to layer the floor.
 Shop flea markets to unearth distinctive weathered wood furniture and upholstered secondhand pieces.

-Boho style accessories should look as if they’ve been collected over many years from all corners of the globe.
-Old framed photos, porcelain figurines, glass beaded curtains, fringed lampshades, fancy decorative boxes, colorful bottles, floor cushions, sparkling pendant lighting and paisley throws capture the Boho trademark--a random yet effortless look.
+Boho-style accessories should look like they’ve been collected over many years from all corners of the globe.
+Old framed photos, porcelain figurines, glass beaded curtains, fringed lampshades, fancy decorative boxes, colorful bottles, floor cushions, sparkling pendant lighting, and paisley throws capture the Boho trademark--a random yet effortless look.

 The lack of rules in eclectic design is what makes it so popular.
 But eclectic isn’t a no-holds-barred decorating style.
 Throwing a little bit of this and that in a room does not qualify.
 There’s a very fine line between pleasing contrasts and disarray.
 Choose no more than three styles to keep your room from looking like a thrift store.

-An eclectic color palette can be fairly wide ranging however it’s a good idea to tie everything together with a few neutrals.
+An eclectic color palette can be fairly wide-ranging; however, it’s a good idea to tie everything together with a few neutrals.
 Use color and texture to unify items from various styles and eras.
-Disparate furniture pieces can be made to look more cohesive with similar decorative paint techniques and upholstery.
-Layer accessories to maintain a sense of order.
+Disparate furniture pieces can look more cohesive with similar decorative paint techniques and upholstery—layer accessories to maintain a sense of order.
 Create a cohesive gallery of various art styles by using identical frames.

-Mixing these three decades from the 1950s, 60s and 70s is commonly referred to retro style.
-The combination of mid-century years are influenced by interior design trends from the middle of the 20th century.
-Retro has a enjoyable, light and freeing feel with funky colors, futuristic patterns and a sense of creativity.
+Mixing these three decades from the 1950s, 60s, and 70s is commonly referred to as retro style.
+The combination of mid-century years is influenced by interior design trends from the middle of the 20th century.
+Retro has an enjoyable, light, and freeing feel with funky colors, futuristic patterns, and a sense of creativity.

-Shag carpets, atomic decor, vinyl chairs, plastics, chrome and curvy sofas have an influence from the past.
-Groovy combinations of fabrics, furniture and textures during this 30-year span integrates common elements that will give your home an energizing style.
-Colors such as aqua, pink, brown, avocado green and harvest gold are easily identifiable from the era.
-Lava lamps and Sputnik pendants are relatable to each other among retro quirky designs.
+Shag carpets, atomic decor, vinyl chairs, plastics, chrome, and curvy sofas have an influence from the past.
+Groovy combinations of fabrics, furniture, and textures during these 30 years integrates common elements that will give your home an energizing style.
+Colors such as aqua, pink, brown, avocado green, and harvest gold are easily identifiable from the era.
+Lava lamps and Sputnik pendants are relatable to each other among retro, quirky designs.

-1. Make things equally distributed.
-Don’t segregate different styles in one room.
+- Make things equally distributed: Don’t segregate different styles in one room.
 Mix them throughout the space to make it easier on the eye.

-2. Employ similar shapes.
-Select furniture pieces that have comparable forms.
+- Employ similar shapes: Select furniture pieces that have comparable forms.
 A mid-century track arm sofa won’t look great next to roomy, deep-seated club chairs.

-3. Create a constant vibe.
-If you prefer an ornately formal bedroom don’t bring in modern or casual furnishings.
-Try to keep things likewise formal even if the pieces vary in style.
+- Create a constant vibe: If you prefer an ornately formal bedroom, don’t bring in modern or casual furnishings.
+Try to keep things likewise formal, even if the pieces vary in style.
 This will maintain the room’s mood.

-4. Blend decade styles.
-You can combine decade styles, such as the 1950s, 60s and 70s that create a bridge between the 30 year span.
+- Blend decade styles: You can combine decade styles, such as the 1950s, 60s, and '70s, that create a bridge between the 30 years.
 The mid-century decades work well with each other and can easily merge.

-5. Balance the room.
-Whether you use different end tables and diverse objects on either side of a sofa you should maintain equal visual weight to create equilibrium in the room.
+- Balance the room: Whether you use different end tables and diverse objects on either side of a sofa, you should maintain equal visual weight to create equilibrium in the room.

-6. Retain scale within the space.
-Keep all the furnishings in scale.
+- Retain scale within the space: Keep all the furnishings in scale.
 For example, don’t put a small settee next to an overstuffed recliner.
-Make sure furniture pieces have similar scale and also relate to the room's size.
+Make sure furniture pieces have a similar scale and also relate to the room's size.

-7. Use compatible colors.
-When you’re mixing decor styles use coordinating or consistent colors to create a cohesive look.
-If you want to bring in a modern chair with a traditional sofa choose upholstery colors that work together.
+- Use compatible colors: When mixing decor styles, use coordinating or consistent colors to create a cohesive look.
+If you want to bring in a modern chair with a traditional sofa, choose upholstery colors that work together.

 © 2019 Linda Chechar